Copyright © 2015 Harvard University.

-At every meal, you should strike a healthy balance of foods by planning your plate
+prevention and survivorship.
+The overall goal should be to strike a healthy balance of foods at each meal by planning your plate into these sections:

 - 1/4 protein